SACEMA/reinfectionsBelinda/README.md

 -    R Studio (recommended)- a user interface for R

 R packages required are indicated seperately in the two sections

+## General pipeline files
+The following files are applicable to the entire project and contained in the main directory:
+-   LICENSE - license information
+-   README.md - this current file.
+-   .gitignore - files and file types that the version control should ignore.

 ## Extended model
 ### Software requirements (for extended model)
 The following R packages are required to run the extended model (indicated versions were used during manuscript preperation):